I’ve been giving this post a lot of thought, as it can be rather tricky.

 I know, I know… I can hear you saying out loud, “What?
 How can reading wine labels be tricky? “

 Well, it’s only tricky if you do not know what you are looking for.
 But you can learn a fair amount of a wine just by learning how to read a label.
 For example, you can learn how to pick up a higher quality wine, just by looking for a few specific words.
+Here’s a nice piece on what your wine choice tells about your personality.

 The problem, as far as I’ve been able to discern, is that different countries…heck, even different areas of a single country….have different rules, guidelines and laws that determine what is or is not in a bottle of wine.
 To complicate matters, sometimes these rules, guidelines and laws are made by governments, other times they are made by a consortium of vineyards.
 One can approach reading a German Wine bottle differently than one reads a French wine bottle.
 In fact, you can get dozens of different hits on Google when you type in “How to read a German Wine Label” versus “How to read a French Wine Label“.